 Parents/Swimmers Must Give Advanced Notice of Meet Attendance

-Parents please use a Sharpie to write your child’s hand their event/heat/lane information PRIOR to the swim meet.
+Please use a Sharpie to write your child’s hand their event/heat/lane information PRIOR to taking your child to the swim meet.
 Also include the swimmer number (1, 2, 3, or 4) for relay events.
 The order is shown on the swim meet program and this is how they also know which stroke they’re swimming in medley relays.
-Writing this on the swimmer’s hand reduces confusion since there won’t be any heat cards for the kids.
+Writing this on the swimmer’s hand reduces confusion since automated swim meets do not use heat cards.